Scroll Top

 Home » Blog » Data Collection Methods: Sourcing Startup Performance

 The effectiveness of this study depends largely on the quality and relevance of its data.
 Since the goal of this research is to evaluate whether corporate accelerators like Google and Microsoft act as springboards or sand traps for startups, the data must reflect measurable post-acceleration outcomes or results.
-This section outlines how the dataset was compiled, what variables were included, and why the data source was selected.
+This section outlines how the database was compiled, what variables were included, and why the data source was selected.

 This post represents a series of articles related to a research and dissertation called “Are corporate accelerators springboards for startups: a performance analysis of the Microsoft’s and Google’s accelerated.